 - Explain that all staff will be wearing masks or face shields (visors).

-- All staff will be on the front yard to greet the children.
+- Staff will be on the front yard to greet the children.

 - Some staff will be on duty at the front gates of the school to help parents and children to find the correct line.

-- The local community Garda and the Lollipop Man will be on duty outside the school.
+- The Lollipop Man will be on duty outside the school.

 - Sharing Personal Belongings – please let children know that for this school year, they can no longer share their belongings with their classmates, and that teachers will explain this further to them when they get to school.